redewiedergabe/corpus/resources/docs/annotation_structure.md

 This is a short overview over the annotations used in the "Redewiedergabe" corpus, their structure and names.

-To really understand the meaning and usage of these categories, we strongly recommend consulting the [detailed annotation guidelines](http://redewiedergabe.de/richtlinien/richtlinien.html) on our project homepage (in German).
+**NOTE**: This page only explains the technical structure of the annotation.
+To really understand the meaning and proper usage of these categories, we strongly recommend consulting the [detailed annotation guidelines](http://redewiedergabe.de/richtlinien/richtlinien.html) on our project homepage (in German).

 Spelling and formatting of the attribute names differ slightly in the output formats [column-based text format](column_based_text_format.md) and [XML format](xml_format.md) (cf. documentation of these formats), but this page explains the general structure and caveats.

 # Note (Footnote text)
 The samples of the "Redewiedergabe" corpus sometimes contain footnote text that interrupts the main text.
 Those are marked with the annotation **note**.
 This structural annotation was copied from the original full texts in order to ensure that the footnote text can be separated from the main text if necessary.

 _Warning:_ Footnote text can interrupt sentences!
-Sentences splitting information (in the column-based format) is not correct in these cases.
+Sentence splitting information (in the column-based format) is not correct in these cases.

 # Annotation STWR (Speech, Thought, Writing Representation)
 ## Main attributes